m13253/discord-mic-bot/README.md

 pip3 install -r requirements.txt
 ```

+If on Linux, you also need to install libopus and libportaudio.

 ## Obtaining a bot token

 You need to obtain a bot token to log into Discord's server.